cstjean/JukitLearnBase.jl/README.md

 ScikitLearnBase.jl
 ------------

 This package exposes the scikit-learn interface.
-Libraries that implement this interface can be used in conjunction with [ScikitLearn.jl](https://github.com/cstjean/ScikitLearn.jl) (pipelines, cross-validation, hyperparameter tuning, ...)
+Packages that implement this interface can be used in conjunction with [ScikitLearn.jl](https://github.com/cstjean/ScikitLearn.jl) (pipelines, cross-validation, hyperparameter tuning, ...)

 This is an intentionally slim package (~100 LOC, no dependencies).
 That way,